 - Decisions involving academic dishonesty cases may be appealed as follows:

 - The individual who wishes to appeal the decision of a hearing panel must file a written appeal with the Provost/Vice President for Academic Affairs or his/her designee, including a statement on the grounds for appeals within seven days of receipt of written notification of the decision.
-Upon receipt of this notice, the Vice President for Academic Affairs/Provost or his/her designee will review the decision of the hearing panel and render a decision within 21 days.
+Upon receipt of this notice, the Vice President for Academic Affairs/Provost or his/her designee will review the decision of the hearing panel and render a decision within 20 business days.

 - Following the decision by the Provost/President for Academic Affairs or his/her designee, an appeal can be made to the President within seven calendar days of receipt of the decision from the Provost/Vice President for Academic Affairs or his/her designee.
 Only a final decision by the Provost/Vice President for Academic Affairs which imposes disciplinary action or dismisses the charges may be appealed to the President.
-The President or his/her designee will render a decision within 21 days.
+The President or his/her designee will render a decision within 20 business days.
 Following the President’s decision the matter shall be concluded with no further recourse.

 - All deadlines and timeline requirements as set forth in this Section E “Appeals” of the Code may be extended for good cause.
 Both the respondent and the complainants will be notified in writing of the delay and provide the date of the new deadline.